amerz84/Academic_Progress_Tracker/README.md

 - Sharing based on device capability - email, SMS, etc.
 - Device notifications/alerts - no need to be actively using application
 - Full Insert/Update/Delete capability

+## Instructions for Use
+*Note: App needs to be installed on either an emulator or an actual device (minimum SDK version 15)*

+1. Download .apk file from